MINER: Multiscale Implicit Neural Representations

 \paragraph{Multi-scale representations.} Visual signals are similar across scales, and this has been exploited for a wide variety of applications.
-In computer vision and image processing, wavelet transform and Laplacian pyramids are often used to efficiently perform tasks such as image registration~\cite{thevenaz2000optimization}, optical flow computation~\cite{weber1995robust}, and feature extraction~\cite{lowe2004distinctive}.
+In computer vision and image processing, the wavelet transform and Laplacian pyramids are often used to efficiently perform tasks such as image registration~\cite{thevenaz2000optimization}, optical flow computation~\cite{weber1995robust}, and feature extraction~\cite{lowe2004distinctive}.
 Multi-scale representations such as octrees~\cite{meagher1982geometric,chien1986volume} and mip-mapping are used to speed up the rendering pipeline.
 This has also inspired neural mipmapping techniques~\cite{kuznetsov2021neumip} that utilize neural networks to represent texture at each scale.
+Along the same lines, spatially adaptive progressive encoding~\cite{hertz2021sape} enables a coarse-to-fine training approach that gradually learns higher spatial frequencies.
 Multi-scale representations are also utilized for several linear inverse problems such as multi-scale dictionary learning for denoising~\cite{sulam2014image}, compressive sensing~\cite{park2009multiscale}, and sparse approximation~\cite{mairal2007multiscale}.
-Some recent works have focused on a level-of-detail approach to neural representations~\cite{takikawa2021neural} where the multiple scales are \emph{jointly} learned.
-While efficient in rendering, the technique does not target extremely large meshes.
+Some recent works have focused on a level-of-detail approach to neural representations~\cite{takikawa2021neural} (NGLOD) where the multiple scales are \emph{jointly} learned.
+The implicit displacement fields (IDF) approach~\cite{yifan2021geometry} similarly learns a smooth approximation of the surface, along with a high frequency displacement at each spatial point to represent the shape.
+While efficient in rendering, NGLOD and IDF have no advantage in the training phase, as it relies on training all levels of detail at the same time.
 MINER also results in an LOD representation, but the underlying approach is significantly different.
-MINER relies on a block-wise representation at each scale, which enables more compact representation with faster training times.
+MINER relies on a block-wise representation at each scale with sequential training from coarse to fine scales, which enables more compact representation with faster training times.